billkarsh/SpikeGLX/Markdown/Slot_Help.md

 ## Configure Slots Dialog

-You can run any desired combination of PXI, Onebox, and SIM devices, that is, any combination of slots.
+You can run any desired combination of PXI, OneBox, and SIM devices, that is, any combination of slots.

 Use the `Configure Slots` dialog to decide which slots to show in